Flotomate/product_docs/source/admin/admin-organization.rst

 Branding
 ========

-Flotomate allows you to upload brand assets like logo and Favicon; you can customize the looks of the product so that people using the product can identify the service as part of their organization.
+Motadata allows you to upload brand assets like logo and Favicon; you can customize the looks of the product so that people using the product can identify the service as part of their organization.